256dpi/arduino-mqtt/README.md

 ```

 - The set callback is mostly called during a call to `loop()` but may also be called during a call to `subscribe()`, `unsubscribe()` or `publish() // QoS > 0` if messages have been received before receiving the required acknowledgement.
 Therefore, it is strongly recommended to not call `subscribe()`, `unsubscribe()` or `publish() // QoS > 0` directly in the callback.
+- In case you need a reference to an object that manages the client, use the `void * ref` property on the client to store a pointer, and access it directly from the advanced callback..

 Set more advanced options: